 Glen James Brown reviews the English translation of a seminal controversial work on Soviet Russia, Insomnia by Alberts Bels.

-Written in 1967, but banned as an anti-Soviet work, Insomnia didn’t see the light of day until 2003.
+Written in 1967, but banned as an anti-Soviet work, Insomnia by Albert Bels didn’t see the light of day until 2003.
 It is a slim, fragmentary novel that adds up to way more than the sum of its parts.

-Edgars is not your typical pro-active protagonist of Soviet Realist literature.
+Alberts Bels ensured that you understood that Edgars is not your typical pro-active protagonist of Soviet Realist literature.
 He is a man of resignation, with no family, precious few social signifiers, and his work—that holy lynchpin of Soviet ideology—is a futile, deadening horror.
 He wants to let life pass over him like clear, flowing water, but this is easier said than done.
-His apartment block is groaning at the seams with people, the walls are paper thin and everyone has their nose in each other’s business.
+His apartment block is groaning at the seams with people, the walls are paper-thin and everyone has their nose in each other’s business.
 Escape is not an option, in either private life or the surveillance state of the Latvian Soviet Socialist Republic at large.
 Accordingly, Bels’ characters take the only remaining form of liberation left—they turn inwards into memory, stream of consciousness, and, most intriguingly of all, the pagan forests of the 13th century.

 Insomnia is a novel of fragments.
 We understand Edgars’ through his memories as he watches the sleeping woman—his childhood on a collective farm, his tepid relationship with Ulrika, seemingly the only person in his life—but everything is disjointed, haunted by reoccurring imagery: snow blizzards, forests, butchered horses, his German ‘uncle’ Hans, rotting in a field after the Nazi retreat during World War 2.
 Events cycle back more than once, each time from a new and disturbing angle.